pantheon-systems/documentation/source/_docs/custom-certificates.md

 ### Option 2: Manually Managed Custom Certificates

-If you have a requirement for a custom, dedicated certificate, you can now bring it the Global CDN.
+If you require a custom, dedicated certificate, you can now bring it the Global CDN.

 1. [Open a support ticket](/docs/support/#ticket-support) with the certificate details required to generate a **Certificate Signing Request** (CSR).
 Use as few certificates as possible.
 Domains from multiple environments and sites can be combined, with up to 100 [**Subject Alternative Names**](https://en.wikipedia.org/wiki/Subject_Alternative_Name){.external} (SANs) per certificate.